Aaron, Moses & the god Haurun

 In Egypt herdsmen were probably of the lowest caste.
 Some of Joseph’s brethren were made rulers over Pharaoh’s cattle ( Genesis 47:6 Genesis 47:17 ).
 (According to the Bible), (t)he Israelites were known in Egypt as “keepers of cattle;” and when they left it they took their flocks and herds with them ( Exodus 12:38 ).
 Both David and Saul came from “following the herd” to occupy the throne ( 1 Samuel 9 ; 11:5 ; Psalms 78:70 ).
 David’s herd-masters were among his chief officers of state.
 The daughters also of wealthy chiefs were wont to tend the flocks of the family ( Genesis 29:9 ; Exodus 2:16 ).
 The “chief of the herdsmen” was in the time of the monarchy an officer of high rank ( 1 Samuel 21:7 ; Compare 1 Chronicles 27:29 ).
 The herdsmen lived in tents ( Isaiah 38:12 ; Jeremiah 6:3 ); and there were folds for the cattle ( Numbers 32:16 ), and watch-towers for the herdsmen, that he might therefrom observe any coming danger ( Micah 4:8 ; Nahum 3:8 ).

-So, the Canaanite/Egyptian god Ahrown/Haurun, the cattle herder, was inducted into the Qynite cult as a high priest.
+So, the Canaanite/Egyptian deified cultural hero Ahrown/Haurun, the cattle herder, was inducted into the Qynite cult as a high priest.
 The cult of Haurun was very likely introduced into Edom by Bedouin merchants or suppliers who brought the cult of Haurun with them from Egypt into the mines at Timna and Punon where the miners and forgers or Qynites (meaning smiths) worked.
 Thus, Exodus 32:4 has Aaron forging the golden calf in the middle of a desert where there was no fuel to be found to supply a forge with enough heat to liquify metal.
 The original story was that Aaron hammered into shape the golden calf with which he was associated as the victorious herdsman.

 So, Aaron is the original herdsman and Moses is the original metal smith or qyn (Cain).
 In other words, Aaron (Haurun) = Abel (Ibil or herder of camels) and Moses = Qyn (Cain) the metal smith.
 In the Genesis story, Qyn kills Abel or the smith kills the cattle herder.
 This scene describes the conflict between the Bedouin herders who depended on brush to feed their animals and the Qynites or copper miners who burned the brush to smelt copper ore.
 The Qynites or miners won the battle for the control of the territory surrounding the copper mines probably with the aid of the Egyptians who occupied the area and exploited the mines.

-Moses was a Qynite hero who led an early revolt against the Egyptian occupiers.
+Moses was a Qynite hero who seems to have led an early revolt against the Egyptian occupiers.
 He appears to have fled south, deeper into Edom, accompanied by his followers, who were members of the Qynite/Midianite tribal confederation.
 It was at this time these revolutionaries became a tribal confederation known as Judah.
 Judah eventually revolted against the Edomite tribal confederation and travelled north after the Egyptians abandoned Timna.
 (This story is told in I & II Samuel where David revolts against Saul, an Edomite king adopted into Hebrew tribal lore.).
 In the north, the Judah tribal confederation founded the kingdom of Judah.
 Eventually, Judah was overrun by the Israelites fleeing the Assyrians and the kingdom became a vassal of Assyria.
 Assyria was defeated by the Babylonians who enslaved the Judeans.
 Babylon was defeated by the aniconic monotheist, Cyrus II, and the Judeans returned to Judah as an aniconic, monotheistic cult in which the forging and worship of idols was taboo.
 The Qynite lineage was erased by Hebrew narrators except for the god of the forge Qynn, who remained as a Hebrew patriarch (Gen 5:9).
 Qyn became a miscreant outcaste who survived and Abel became a dead hero.

 The Genesis narrative of Qyn and Abel is a metaphor for the original Moses-Aaron narrative in which Moses, the Qynite, became a high priest and his brother, the cattle herder, Haurun or Aaron retained a lower status.
 This narrative was changed after the adoption of Persian aniconic monotheism so that Moses, the Qynite priest, rebuked his brother Ahrown, originally a cattle herder turned forger of idols, for practicing the art of the Qynites.
 In the Genesis narrative, Yhwh rebukes Qyn (a slave of the red earth (abd adamah in Hebrew or miner), which causes Qyn (Cain) to kill the cattle herder, Abel, whose animal offering was acceptable to Yhwh.